-Single Room Guarantee: You will be assigned to a single room if you are a first-year student admitted with a minimum 90% average, and you apply by June 1st deadline, and you select the single room preference.
+Single Room Guarantee: You will be assigned to a single room if you are a first-year student admitted with a minimum 90% average, and you apply by May 1, and you select the single room preference.

-The roommate selection module will be open between April and June, when both of you return to your online residence application and accept each other before Housing can confirm your room assignment together.
+The roommate selection module will be open between April and throughout the summer, when both of you can return to your online residence application and accept each other before Housing can confirm your room assignment together.

 Housing will make every effort to accommodate your preferences, but we reserve the right to assign all residence space according to availability, suitability, fairness and need.

 - Return your signed acceptance letter (both pages) to the Housing Office via fax, or email by the deadline specified AND